 What is the 1921 Census?

-The 1921 Census of England & Wales is a detailed snapshot of 38 million lives, available online only at Findmypast.
+The most extensive British census open to the public, this detailed snapshot of 38 million lives is only available online at Findmypast.
 We're delighted to have been chosen by The National Archives to bring it to you.

 How much does the census cost?